What you need to know about free shared inbox tools

 • Part of a bigger CRM environment with Hubspot suite packages.

-• Free version includes basic Facebook Messenger integration.
+• The free version includes basic Facebook Messenger integration.

 Cons: